sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 - When the diff or attributes that affect the resulting commit of a changeset directly (such as the [`changesetTemplate.commit.message`](../references/batch_spec_yaml_reference.md#changesettemplate-commit-message) or the [`changesetTemplate.commit.author`](../references/batch_spec_yaml_reference.md#changesettemplate-commit-author)) and the changeset has been published, the commit on the code host will be overwritten by a new commit that includes the updated diff.
 - When the [`changesetTemplate.title`](../references/batch_spec_yaml_reference.md#changesettemplate-title) or the [`changesetTemplate.body`](../references/batch_spec_yaml_reference.md#changesettemplate-commit-author) are changed and the changeset has been published, the changeset on the code host will be updated accordingly.
 - When the [`changesetTemplate.branch`](../references/batch_spec_yaml_reference.md#changesettemplate-title) is changed after the changeset has been published on the code host, the existing changeset will be closed on the code host and new one, with the new branch, will be created.
-- When the campaign spec is changed in such a way that no diff is produced in a repository in which the campaign already created and published a changeset, the existing changeset will be closed on the code host and detached from the campaign.
+- When the batch spec is changed in such a way that no diff is produced in a repository in which the campaign already created and published a changeset, the existing changeset will be closed on the code host and detached from the campaign.

 See the "[Campaigns design](../explanations/batch_changes_design.md)" doc for more information on the declarative nature of the campaigns system.